 - String Pedagogy (also includes being paid for 6 semesters of prep school teaching experience)

-Music Education Major Tracks: a 4 and a 1/2 year program including two platforms, a 45-60 minute senior recital and a semester of student teaching.
+Music Education Major Tracks: a 4-and-a-half-year program including two platforms, a 45-60 minute senior recital and a semester of student teaching.

 - Choral Certification